Estimating Monte Carlo variance from multiple Markov chains: Examples

 \subsection{Rosenbrock distribution}

 The Rosenbrock distribution is commonly used to serve as a benchmark for testing MCMC algorithms.
-As can be seen in Figure~\ref{fig:rosenbrock_contour}, the density takes positive values along a narrow parabola making it difficult for MCMC algorithms to take large steps.
+As shown in Figure~\ref{fig:rosenbrock_contour}, the density takes positive values along a narrow parabola making it difficult for MCMC algorithms to take large steps.
 Consider the 2-dimensional Rosenbrock density discussed in \cite{goodman2010} and \cite{pagani2019ndimensional}:

 Although there are specialized MCMC algorithms available that traverse the contours of the Rosenbrock density more efficiently, we implement a random walk Metropolis-Hastings algorithm with a Gaussian proposal.
 Trace plots for one component of two runs are presented in Figure~\ref{fig:rosenbrock_contour}.